google/fonts/ofl/cambo/upstream_info.md

 ## Open Questions

-- The original designer (Huerta Tipografica) may have source files in other formats (e.g., .glyphs) that are not publicly available.
+- The original designer (HT Fonts) may have source files in other formats (e.g., .glyphs) that are not publicly available.
 - No path to gftools-builder compatibility without source conversion from SFD/VFB format.